-- 1. The National 4-H Forestry Invitational contest is, primarily, an educational program and few problems should be associated with the competition.
-However, realizing that the pressure to win is human nature, the Appeals Procedure, as stated in the ECOP Policies and Guidelines for National 4-H Competitive Events will be used. - 2.
+- 1. The National 4-H Forestry Invitational contest is, primarily, an educational program and few problems are not expected to be associated with the competition.
+However, realizing that the pressure to win is human nature, the Appeals Procedure, as stated in the USDA Extension Policies and Guidelines for National 4-H Competitive Events will be used. - 2.
 The Invitational Management Committee will serve as the Appeals Committee and review recommendations for operational and procedural changes.
 Appeals must be filed by the Invitational team captain with the Invitational Chairman within 30 minutes of the end of the day's scheduled contest events and before supper of that day.
-Forestry Bowl appeals will be handled according to Bowl rules as stated in "Procedures for Protest," page 28.
+Forestry Bowl appeals will be handled according to Bowl rules as stated in "Procedures for Protest," page 29.